 For generations, Spanish families have spent their summers holidays in the villages around Mar Menor.

 Before the seventies, when there wasn’t any property development in the area, families would camp by the beach.

 During the eighties, it was very often the case that different family members would share the rental costs of a place for the summer months.
-While the idea of sharing an apartment with so many people now makes me cringe, as a kid, I could not have wished for a happier place sharing an apartment with all my cousin, uncles and aunts.

 By the time the nineties arrived, many families were able to afford buying a place in the area, and a brutal property development started.